Malaysia ex-PM Najib Razak gets 12 years jail for 1MDB graft trial | DW | 28.07.2020

 Najib faced 7 charges relating to money that went missing from a state development fund.
 Abuse of power and money laundering were some of the charges he faced.
-It's not the end of his legal troubles.
+It's not the end of his legal troubles, and he will appeal.

 A court sentenced the former Malaysian prime minister Najib Razak to 12 years jail, after finding him guilty of all seven charges.
 It is the first verdict to be handed down in a series of corruption trials related to state development fund 1Malaysia Development Berhad (1MDB).